DIRACGrid/DIRAC/docs/source/AdministratorGuide/ServerInstallations/InstallingDiracServer.rst

         #  location of DB server.
 Must be set for SystemAdministrator Service to work
         Host = localhost # default, otherwise a FQDN Port = 3306 # default, otherwise the port
-        #  There are 2 flags for small and large installations Set either of them to True/yes when appropriated
-        # MySQLSmallMem:        Configure a MySQL with small memory requirements for testing purposes
-        #                       innodb_buffer_pool_size=200MB
-        # MySQLLargeMem:        Configure a MySQL with high memory requirements for production purposes
-        #                       innodb_buffer_pool_size=10000MB
       }
     }